Don-Assamongkol1/programming-analyst-interview-test/readme.md

 8. Bonus: Create another column, `BMI_by_sex`, which contains the average BMI of each sex.
 Hint: This will require you to `INNER JOIN` the datasets.
 Be sure to remove any duplicate `participant_id` from both the person and appointments DataFrame before you do!

-9. Export the combined dataset as `combined.csv`.
+9. Bonus: Export the combined dataset as `combined.csv`.

 ## Bonus: Python